Table of Contents

 USDA Rural Development Grants (RBDG)

-The USDA’s Rural Development Grant is available to businesses in rural communities that have fewer than 50 employees and less than $1 million in gross revenue.
+The USDAās Rural Development Grant is available to businesses in rural communities that have fewer than 50 employees and less than $1 million in gross revenue.
+Businesses cannot apply directly, but must partner with a nonprofit or other entity eligible to apply.
+(Check with your USDA State Office to see if they can help you find one.)

 This type of small business grant varies in size and can be used for a wide range of projects that aid business development in rural areas, including training, technical assistance, acquisition or development of land, building construction or renovations, equipment purchases, and pollution control.

-Recommended: 30 Small Business Grants and Databases for Women in 2024
+Recommended: 30 Small Business Grants and Databases for Women in 2025

 Small Business Resources for Minorities

-Here is a look at other resources available for minority business owners.
+Hereās a look at some other resources available for minority business owners.

 MBDA

-U.S. Minority Chamber of Commerce
+US Minority Chamber of Commerce

-The U.S. Minority Chamber of Commerce (UMCC) has locations in most cities and actively promotes the economic growth, development, and interests of minority-owned businesses.
+The U.S. Minority Chamber of Commerce (UMCC) has locations in many cities and actively promotes the economic growth, development, and interests of minority-owned businesses.
 Members have access to events, training, and other business resources to support them in their growth.

 The Takeaway

-Whether you’re looking to start a minority business or expand an existing one, you’ll likely need access to capital to turn your vision into a reality.
-There are several sources for funding and search tools that can help you as you hunt for funding to make your small business dreams become a reality.
+Whether youāre looking to start a minority business or expand an existing one, youāll likely need access to capital to turn your vision into a reality.
+There are multiple sources for funding and search tools that can help you as you hunt for the money to make your small business dreams become a reality.

-If you’re seeking financing for your business, SoFi is here to support you.
-On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.
+If youāre seeking financing for your business, SoFi is here to support you.
+On SoFiās marketplace, you can shop and compare financing options for your business in minutes.

 FAQ